yukimotopress/smalldata/text/kramdown.md

           Default: 1..6
           Used by: HTML/Latex converter

-        --line-width ARG
-          Defines the line width to be used when outputting a document

-          Default: 72
-          Used by: kramdown converter

-        --latex-headers ARG
-          Defines the LaTeX commands for different header levels

-          The commands for the header levels one to six can be specified by separating them with commas.

-          Default: section,subsection,subsubsection,paragraph,subparagraph,subparagraph
-          Used by: Latex converter

         --smart-quotes ARG
           Defines the HTML entity names or code points for smart quote output